What council has achieved in the past in energy efficiency, renewable energy, sustainable transport or broader sustainability

 Council has a strong history of energy efficiency, renewable energy and sustainability initiatives for both our own corporate assets and working with the broader community.
 Actions undertaken in the past include:

-- Fitting over 192kW of solar panel systems and one 15kW wind turbine on Council buildings, libraries, works depot and park facilities
+- Fitting over 211kW of solar panel systems and one 15kW wind turbine on Council buildings, libraries, works depot and park facilities

-- Working with SSROC and its member councils on the Street Lighting Improvement Program and accelerated deployment of LED street lighting
+- Working with SSROC and its member councils on the Street Lighting Improvement Program and accelerated deployment of over 3500 LED street lights on residential roads

 - Community workshops on energy efficiency, renewable energy, sustainable design and retrofits

-- Propagation and distribution of over 28,000 plants from Council’s community nursery for planting on public land or given to residents and schools
+- Propagation and distribution of approx. 30,000 plants annually from Council’s Warada Ngurang Community Nursery for planting on public land or given to residents and schools

-- For 22 years we have been running an extensive water quality monitoring program.
-The program monitors the health of the Shire’s waterways and provides current water quality monitoring data to our community.
+For over 22 years we have been running an extensive water quality monitoring program.
+The program monitors the health of the Shire’s waterways and provides current water quality monitoring data to our community

 What council hopes to achieve in the future in energy efficiency, renewable energy, sustainable transport or broader sustainability